-The Remuneration Committee was set up on 23 September 2005 and is comprised of all INED, and two Executive Directors, namely Messrs.
-Lim Kia Hong and Lim Kiah Meng, with Mr. Ma Shiu Sun Michael as Chairman from 7 June 2023 onwards.
+The Remuneration Committee was set up with written terms of reference on 23 September 2005 and is comprised of all INED, and an Executive Director, namely Mr. Lim Kiah Meng, with Ms. Chu Chung Yi as Chairlady from 1 October 2024 onwards.

 The Committee is mainly responsible for making recommendations to the Board on the Company's policy and structure for all remuneration of Directors and senior management, and reviewing and approving the compensation payable to Executive Directors and senior management.
-A meeting was held during the year ended 31 December 2023, and the members had reviewed the remuneration policy and determined remuneration of Directors.
+Two meetings were held during the year ended 31 December 2024, and the members had reviewed the remuneration policy and determined remuneration of Directors.

-Pursuant to Code Provision E.1.5 of the Code, details of the annual remuneration of the directors and senior management by band for the year ended 31 December 2023 are as follows:
+Pursuant to Code Provision E.1.5 of the Code, details of the annual remuneration of the directors and senior management by band for the year ended 31 December 2024 are as follows:

-Remuneration band individuals
+Remuneration band Number of individuals

-HK\$1 to HK\$1,000,000 4
+HK\$1 to HK\$1,000,000 5

-HK\$1.000.0001 to HK\$3.000.000 1
+HK\$1,000,0001 to HK\$3,000,000 4

-HK\$1,000,0001 to HK\$3,000,000 HK\$3,000,0001 to HK\$5,000,000
+HK\$3,000,0001 to HK\$5,000,000 2

-Details of the remuneration of each director for the year ended 31 December 2023 are set out in note 12 to the consolidated financial statements.
+Details of the remuneration of each director for the year ended 31 December 2024 are set out in note 12 to the consolidated financial statements.